rgambord/c99-doc/doc/sections/6/7/6/index.rst

 .. rubric:: Footnotes

-.. [#9899_note128] As indicated by the syntax, empty parentheses in a type name are interpreted as ''function with no parameter specification'', rather than redundant parentheses around the omitted identifier.
+.. [#9899_note128] As indicated by the syntax, empty parentheses in a type name are interpreted as "function with no parameter specification", rather than redundant parentheses around the omitted identifier.